United Kingdom - Passport & Nationality - Status Trace

 This free online service can be ordered from your Results Page once you have registered on the site.
-Based on the family history that you provide, Philip Gamble will answer the question: what is the liklihood of me having a claim to British Nationality.
-He provides one of five answers: - Definite, Likely, Possible, Unlikely or None.
+Based on the family history that you provide, one of his specialists will answer the question: what is the liklihood of me having a claim to British Nationality.
+They provide one of five answers: - Definite, Likely, Unclear, Unlikely or Remote.
 Read more about this British Passport Review.

 More about Philip Gamble

 He is now widely recognised as the world's leading authority in British Nationality Law and the effects of decolonisation within the former British Empire and its relationship to British Citizenship.

 Philip trained with the UK Home Office in their Nationality Directorate and was responsible for front-line Immigration Casework within the Department.
 After leaving the Home Office in 1992, he set up his own UK Visa and Nationality consultancy and was the founder partner of 1st Contact Visas (which he still runs).
 In 2003, he established Philip Gamble & Partners to focus on British Nationality applications.
 He now runs the UK Immigration and British citizenship teams at Sable International.